Three Embrace Creatives artist experts teach you what to look for and stay away from when buying art online and in

 Be VERY careful where you hang an oil painting.
 One of my works was placed directly under a skylight – after a few years the colors diminished and lightened.

 I use a varnish with a UV blocker to protect pigments that are not as light fast.
 Ask the artist what type of varnish they use, especially if you’re going to display it in a room with a lot of natural light.
 So you know, blue colors are more light fast and permanent than reds or yellows.

-Let our expert advisors guide you to art to love at the right price.
+Let our advisors guide you to RIGHT artwork and objects for your office or residence.

 For my outdoor mural work, I use a high-quality house paint sealed with a Mineral Spirit Acrylic varnish as a protectant.
 This varnish reduces dirt penetration and surface marring and when necessary, it can be removed using Mineral Spirits.
 An outdoor, commercial mural I produced is exposed to direct daylight half the day and after 10 years, the painting is STILL in great shape; The varnish held the colors and kept them in their original state.

 Be careful when you display art in bathrooms or any room with a heat register or vent.
 If heat is blowing on artwork it can make changes to canvas.
 This happened to me in an exhibit – The curator placed my oil painting underneath a vent and the gold leaf on the frame started to wrinkle.
 Hot air blowing on it over the month changed the composition of the material.

 Red flag: look for puckers at the corners of a painting – like a bed that’s not made well.
 Corners are tricky and wrinkles may show at the corner especially if it’s out of square.
 If you can view the artwork in person, look at the sides and corners to make sure they’re flush and folded well.
 If you’re sourcing online and the painting corners or sides look suspicious but the artist doesn’t show the sides of the artwork, ask for more photos.